Thad Viers

 Thad T. Viers (born March 13, 1978) is a former Republican South Carolina State Representative for District 68.
-He lives in Myrtle Beach.
+He lives in Myrtle Beach, South Carolina.

-Early life, education, and early political career
+Early life and education

 Viers was born in 1978 to Brenda and Carson Viers.
 Thad Viers grew up in Socastee, South Carolina, off of Highway 814 in Ammons mobile home park.
 Thad is short for Thaddeus (of the Twelve apostles).
 Thad has a younger brother also named after one of the Twelve apostles named Bartholomew (Bart for short).
 In high school, he started a Teen Age Republican (TAR) club before becoming an office intern for the late U.S. Senator Strom Thurmond.
 In 1995, Thad graduated from Socastee High School and then matriculated to The Citadel (military college) to pursue a Marine Corps commission, where he was awarded a three-year academic scholarship.
 He was injured and discharged.

+Career

-In 1999, he went to work at the Heritage Foundation where he served with Jack Spencer, now a senior fellow.
-After the completion of the ABM Missile Treaty Project, Thad returned to South Carolina to become the District Field Representative for former U.S. Congressman Henry Brown.
-He was also a Business Development Consultant.
+In 1999, he went to work at The Heritage Foundation, where he served with Jack Spencer, now a senior fellow.
+After the completion of the ABM Missile Treaty Project, he returned to South Carolina to become the District Field Representative for former U.S. Congressman Henry Brown.
+He was also a business development consultant.
 He graduated from University of South Carolina School of Law in 2007.

 South Carolina legislature

-Elections

 In 2002, incumbent Republican State Representative Murrell Smith was redistricted into another district, leaving the 68th House District open.
 In the Republican primary run-off, Viers defeated Helen Smith 52%-48%.
 He won the general election with 70%.
 He won re-election in 2004 (70%), 2006 (91%), 2008 (65%), and 2010 (98%).

-In 2012 he was running for the US House of Representatives' newly created 7th District, when he was charged with harassment of an ex-girlfriend and withdrew from the race.
-See below.
+In 2012, he was a candidate for the U.S. House of Representatives' newly created 7th District, during which he was charged with harassment of an ex-girlfriend and withdrew from the race.

 Tenure

 He was only one of seven members of the House to vote against the state taking stimulus money from the American Reinvestment and Recovery Act.
 In 2011, he won the South Carolina Association of Taxpayers "Friend of the Taxpayer" award.
-He has been endorsed by the NRA and the South Carolina Citizens for Life.
+He has been endorsed by the NRA Political Victory Fund and the South Carolina Citizens for Life.
 He has signed the Americans for Tax Reform "Taxpayer Protection Pledge."